 Fortunately, orthopedic products are made more accessible every day.
 Likewise, businesses that specialize in them have multiplied.

-It is best to use ones with a height of 1-2 cm.
+It’s best to use shoe inserts with a height of 1-2 cm.

 Change your footwear

 Like with almost everything, too much is never a good thing.
 The midpoint is what you want.
 Keeping this in mind, we suggest that you switch up your type of shoe every day or every two days.

 This way your feet can have days where they have to work and days where they get a break, which will optimize their abilities.
 Doing this will improve our posture and benefit all of our tissues.